tu-delft-library/il-master-thesis-guide/book/2b-create-keyword-search.md

 - Which database-specific features (wildcards, proximity, nesting) could make my query more powerful?

 **Call to action:**
-Write and save your first complete search query in your [Search Strategy Handout], then test it in one academic database of your choice.
+Write and save your first complete search query in your [Search Template](2-handout-search.docx), then test it in one academic database of your choice.
 Adjust as needed based on the results you see.
 ```

 ## Practice with a Research Scenario